What is Intent Data? Unleashing Its Power for B2B Sales and Marketing

-Every salesperson knows, it pays to be the first person in touch.
+Every sales rep knows it pays to be the first person in touch.

 With intent data, you’ll be able to get in front of potential clients earlier in their buyer’s journey.
-Your awareness of potential customers, who are just starting to look around, means that you can start targeting them sooner.
+Your awareness of potential customers just starting to look around means you can target them sooner.

-If sales teams are identifying a lot of outbound leads, they might not have time to reach out to all of them.
+If sales teams are identifying many outbound sales leads, they might need more time to reach out to all of them.
 This is where lead scoring comes in.
-It’s the process of prioritising leads, so you know who to speak to first.
+It’s the process of prioritising leads so you know who to speak to first.

 What’s the best way of scoring leads?

 By their intent, of course.
-If they’re more likely to buy, you want to get on the phone and start pitching to them straight away.
+If they’re more likely to buy, you want to get on the phone and start pitching to them immediately.

-One of the most valuable aspects of intent data is that you can rank prospects in order of intent.
-This will give you a list of targets, ordered by who you should contact first.
+One of the most valuable aspects of contact intent data is that you can rank prospects according to customer intent.
+This will give you a list of targets, ordered by who to contact first.

 It’s a lead generation game-changer.